 CBS Los Angeles aired a segment about Nestlé’s Arrowhead water bottling operation in the San Bernardino National Forest after a recent roadside protest by local activists brought the issue back to the media’s attention.

 Nestlé pumps up to 162 million gallons of water from the San Bernardino National Forest every year, claiming a water right stemming from their corporate predecessors.
 It's time we stop taking them at their word.

 Oregon Activists Take on Nestlé–And Win

 Aurora del Val catalyzed her community's fight against Nestlé’s plans to bottle millions of gallons of local water.
-She thinks you can too.
+Now, the Governor has backed them up.

 Clean Water Doesn't Happen By Chance: Save the EPA